10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 2. Provide a variety of navigation options

-If everyone wanted to navigate through content in the same way, the job of the navigation designer would be a lot easier.
+If everyone were to navigate through content in the same way, the job of the navigation designer would be a lot easier.
 Unfortunately, different readers have different preferences on how they like to navigate around a website.
 Therefore, to accommodate a variety of readers and their navigation requirements, a range of navigation options should be offered.

 Threadless